Towards True Board Diversity

 In my “sophisticated” straw poll of my fellow board directors, the majority agreed that the board should represent and reflect the stakeholders and/or customers that the organisation currently services, or wishes to serve in the future.
 Often this is not just a ‘men’ or ‘women’ demographic.

 For example, if your business has a strategic goal of expanding into China, you may want to consider having someone from China, or someone who has a deep and rich understanding of or experience in Chinese culture, on your board.
+Or, more simply and closer to home, how can you better serve your existing, diverse customer base?

-Diversity should not start and stop in the boardroom.
+Diversity should not start and stop in the boardroom though.
 McKinsey’s study demonstrated that “companies in the top quartile for racial and ethnic diversity are 35 percent more likely to have financial returns above their respective national industry medians, [and] companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective national industry medians.”
 McKinsey concluded “… diversity is probably a competitive differentiator that shifts market share toward more diverse companies over time.”

 What this means for future leadership development (a cause close to our hearts)

 Programs with the objective of developing our future leaders would benefit from involving a diverse range of individuals.
-This diverse learning environment provides a realistic context for participants to grow, develop, and understand how to work with people from different cultures, genders, age, life situations, and backgrounds.
+This diverse learning environment provides a realistic context for participants to grow, develop, and understand how to work with people from different cultures, genders, ages, life situations, and backgrounds.

-Organisations have the opportunity to take advantage of the benefits that a diverse leadership team delivers.
+Organisations have the opportunity to take advantage of the benefits that a diverse board and leadership team delivers.
 The higher returns that diversity is expected to bring – as demonstrated in the McKinsey study – show that businesses are better off to invest and facilitate true diversity in their organisations sooner rather than later.